rbergmair/recruitment_challenge/so1rb_doc/EXPLORATION.md

   estimate of the ultimate performance, I would then use cross-validation.
 - As part of my very initial step of processing the data, I find it useful to reshuffle the data using a random-number generator.
-- Running exploration scrips on the entirety of the data can often take a long time, which is a drag on my productivity, especially in the exploration stage.
+- Running exploration scripts on the entirety of the data can often take a long time, which is a drag on my productivity, especially in the exploration stage.
 So I often end up putting a `break` statement into the loop reading the data, so as to stop reading after a large enough